Great Britain in the Seven Years' War: Portugal

 The most pressing issue in the war with Spain was a threatened invasion of Portugal.
 Portugal, although a historic British ally, had remained neutral through most of the conflict.
 By early 1762 they were drawn into the war with the First Cevallos expedition and became a likely target of Spain.
-Portugal's long border with Spain was considered vulnerable and easy to overrun, rather than the more complex efforts a siege of the British fortress of Gibraltar would require.
+Portugal's long border with Spain was considered vulnerable and easy to overrun, rather than the more complex efforts that a siege of the British fortress of Gibraltar would require.
 Spanish forces began massing on the Portuguese border, ready to strike.
-Britain moved swiftly to support their Portuguese allies, shipping in supplies and officers to help co-ordinate the defence.
+Britain moved swiftly to support their Portuguese allies, shipping in supplies and officers to help coordinate the defence.

 The original Spanish plan was to take Almeida and then to advance towards the Alentejo and Lisbon, but they switched their target to Porto as it would strike more directly at British commerce.
-Under the direction of the Marquis of Sarria Spanish troops crossed from Galicia into northern Portugal capturing several towns.
+Under the direction of Nicolás de Carvajal, Marquis of Sarria Spanish troops crossed from Galicia into northern Portugal capturing several towns.
 However, the thrust against Porto stalled in difficult terrain and due to the flooding of the River Esla.
-British troops began arriving that summer with 6,000 coming from Belle Île under Lord Loudoun and a further 2,000 from Ireland.
+British troops began arriving that summer with 6,000 coming from Belle Île under John Campbell, 4th Earl of Loudoun and a further 2,000 from Ireland.
 Spain invested and captured the border fortress of Almeida.
 A British-Portuguese counter-attack led by John Burgoyne captured the Spanish town Valencia de Alcántara.
 French forces began to arrive to support the Spaniards, but like their allies they began to suffer high levels of attrition through disease and desertion.
 In November with problems with their lines of supply and communication the Bourbon allies withdrew and sued for peace.
 Despite the large numbers of forces involved, there had been no major battles.